Mango Wood Furniture - Warm Exotic Wood for Any Interior

 Mango Wood Dining Tables

 From compact 140 cm tables for 4 people to generous 220 cm tables for 8.
 Mango wood dining tables combine beautifully with both steel and wooden bases.
-The warm color looks great in any color palette — from white to dark gray.
+The warm color looks great in any color palette — from white to dark grey.

 Mango Wood Coffee Tables